Administrative Rule 21 - ELECTRONIC AND PHOTOGRAPHIC MEDIA COVERAGE OF COURT PROCEEDINGS

 b.
 "Judge" means the presiding officer in a judicial proceeding.

 c.
-"Judicial proceeding" or "proceeding" includes any civil or criminal trial, hearing, or other matter conducted before a court.
+"Judicial proceeding" or "proceeding" includes any civil or criminal trial, hearing, or other matter conducted before a court established under North Dakota’s unified judicial system as well as any court established by a North Dakota municipality.

 d.
 "Expanded media coverage" includes broadcasting, televising, electronic recording, or photographing of a judicial proceeding for the purpose of gathering and disseminating information to the public by media personnel.

 Section 3.
 Media representative.
-Broadcasters and photographers shall designate a person with whom the court may consult as a representative of them.
+Media personnel must designate a person for each administrative unit and for the supreme court with whom the court may consult as their representative.

 a.
 Coverage allowed.
 Media personnel may request the court before which a judicial proceeding is pending to authorize coverage of the proceeding or of all proceedings relating to a case.
 Expanded media coverage may be permitted of all judicial proceedings, except proceedings specifically excluded by statute, this rule, or in the exercise of the judge's discretion.